Kyle Tucker Preview, Player Props: Astros vs. Rangers

-The Houston Astros and Kyle Tucker (.378 slugging percentage over his past 10 games, including one homer), take on starting pitcher Nathan Eovaldi and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.
+The Houston Astros and Kyle Tucker (.417 slugging percentage over his past 10 games, including one homer), battle starter Max Scherzer and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Rangers.
+He had a one-hit performance in his last game (1-for-2) against the Rangers.

 Kyle Tucker Game Info & Props vs. the Rangers